-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment (note 10) Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. and the carrying amount of the Pension Liabilities (note 35) Assumptions have been made in the accounts as to the value of future pension costs and income, i.e. liabilities and assets.
-This is to provide an understanding as to the potential liabilities faced by the Authority. main financial statements, i.e. MIRS, CIES, Balance Sheet and
+Item Uncertainties Effect if Actual Results Differ Property, Plant and Equipment (note 10) Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets. • Pension Liabilities (note 35) Assumptions have been made in the accounts as to the value of future pension costs and income, i.e. liabilities and assets.
+This is to , provide an understanding as to the potential liabilities faced by the Authority.